kaleidos-ventures/taiga-vagrant/README.md

 # Vagrantfile for Taiga

 NOTICE: this is a major refactor of taiga-vagrant, and it now uses taiga-scripts as provisioning scripts.
-If you prefer the old version, see the taiga-vagrant-old repository.
+If you prefer the old version, go to `old` tag.

 ## Installation